You are using an outdated browser. Please upgrade your browser to improve your experience.

 Pianist and composer Ken Berman has drawn comparisons with an array of jazz piano greats, including Bill Evans, Ramsey Lewis, Keith Jarrett, Abdullah Ibrahim, Richie Beirach and Vijay Iyer.
 Born in NY, and originally classically trained, Ken studied piano and composition at the University of Michigan and Berklee College of Music, and later with legendary jazz mentors Barry Harris and Charlie Banacos.
 He has appeared on the stages of Carnegie Hall, Yoshi’s, The Fox Theater in Detroit, The Museum of Fine Arts in Boston and The Sunside in Paris: he has performed and recorded with Bob Moses, Akira Tana, Kai Eckhardt, John Lockwood, Yoron Israel, Bob Gullotti, Jaleel Shaw, Hadrien Feraud, Marc Van Wagenigen, Remi Vignolo, Sarah Manning and others.

 Berman's latest album, "Looking Forward," features a kinetic trio with bass virtuoso Kai Eckhardt and the legendary Akira Tana on drums.
 Jazz critic Scott Yanow writes, "when listening to Ken Berman's trio it is easy to think of Keith Jarrett and Bill Evans, for Berman's chord voicings and his close interplay with his sidemen recall the work of his two predecessors.
 The difference is that Berman wrote all selections, he never copies Evans or Jarrett, and at times he sounds more advanced than either of them."
 His albums "Looking Forward" (2010) and "In Mind" (2006) were placed on the rotations at over 50 NPR and Jazz stations nationwide.
-His new album "Sound Poetry" is scheduled to be released in the summer of 2013.
+His new album "Sound Poetry" will be released in early 2014.